Cooking Nook Logo

 This is supposedly the original Caesar salad recipe from Chef Caesar’s daughter Rose Cardini.

-This recipe makes a great side dish with so many dinner recipes, but is also a substantial lunch salad on it’s own, served with some crunchy bread rolls.
+This recipe makes a terrific side dish with so many dinner recipes, but is also a substantial lunch salad on it’s own, served with some crunchy bread rolls.

 I don’t know too many people who don’t like Caesar salad and it really is easy to make it from scratch.
 Healthier too, as you know exactly what is in it.